 05 Summer of 62

-The summer holidays: a time for hopscotch and arrow chase; ideal for a seven year old to explore pastures new.
-Arrow chase gave us knowledge of every way to everywhere from the Top Road to Sharps Green, and from Pump Lane to Woodlands Road.
-And in Brendan Wright the kids of Crundale Road had a natural leader.
+The summer holidays: a time for exploration.
+In Brendan Wright the kids of Crundale Road had a natural leader.
 At ten years old, Brendan was someone to trust on our expeditions and that summer, that trust took us everywhere.

 Petham Green: A peaceful haven for the elderly living in the bungalows surrounding the green, and a magnet for kids wanting to make daisy chains and pick buttercups for the ‘do-you-like-butter’ test.
 Harmless fun for us but unsettling for the residents, who were quick to shoo us away.

 Woodchurch Crescent: Great fun on the swings, less so on the roundabout.
-No matter how many times I went on it I always ended up sick and dizzy.
+I always ended up sick and dizzy.

 Benenden Manor: It seemed a good idea to go in and have a look around this new block of flats, though a warning from an irate resident to ‘stop mucking about and clear off,’ was unnecessary.
 One peep over the communal balcony at the rear scared me so much that I was already hugging the wall on my way back to the staircase.